 Such phantom units are subject to (i) time vesting in four equal installments on the first four anniversaries of the applicable date of grant as set forth in each named executive officer's phantom unit agreement (or, if earlier, become 100% time vested upon the consummation of a change in control) and (ii) event vesting, which requires the consummation of a change in control or a specified transaction.
 On the seventh anniversary of the grant date of an award of phantom units, any phantom units that have not fully vested will be automatically terminated and forfeited.
 The phantom unit agreements also include certain restrictive covenants, including provisions that generally prohibit our named executive officers from soliciting customers, officers or employees of us or our affiliates during the term of each named executive officer's employment with us and for a period of one year following the termination of such employment.
+Any phantom units that have not become time vested will immediately become time vested upon the termination of a named executive officer's employment by us without cause, by such named executive officer for good reason or due to disability or death.

 Our IPO constituted a specified transaction under the phantom unit agreements and, as a result, phantom units held by our named executive officers became event vested upon the consummation of our IPO.
 However, in order to become fully vested, the phantom units must also become time vested.
-In February 2018, one-fourth of the phantom units held by our named executive officers became time vested and, hence, fully vested.
-Such phantom units were settled in March 2018 and our named executive officers received shares of our common stock upon settlement.
-As of December 31, 2018, Mr. Herndon held 205,594 unvested phantom units, Mr. Baker held 162,761 unvested phantom units and Mr. Lehner held 111,363 unvested phantom units
+As of December 31, 2019, one-half of the phantom units held by our named executive officers had become time vested and, hence, fully vested.
+Such phantom units were settled in equal installments in February 2018 and February 2019 and our named executive officers received shares of our common stock upon settlement.
+As of December 31, 2019, Mr. Baker held 108,508 unvested phantom units, Mr. Lehner held 74,242 unvested phantom units and Mr. Bouthillette held 45,688 unvested phantom units.